tvdboom/ATOM/docs_sources/user_guide/nlp.md

 <br>

-## Normalization
+## Text Normalization

-Normalization is a process that converts a list of words to a more uniform standard.
+Normalization for texts is a process that converts a list of words to a more uniform standard.
 This is useful to reduce the amount of different information that the computer has to deal with, and therefore improves efficiency.
-The goal of normalization techniques like stemming and lemmatization is to reduce inflectional forms and derivationally related forms of a word to a common base form.
+The goal of normalization techniques like stemming and lemmatization is to reduce inflectional and related forms of a word to a common base form.

-Normalize the words in the corpus using the [Normalizer](../../API/nlp/normalizer) class.
-It can be accessed from atom through the [normalize](../../API/ATOM/atomclassifier/#normalize) method.
+Normalize the words in the corpus using the [TextNormalizer](../../API/nlp/textnormalizer) class.
+It can be accessed from atom through the [textnormalize](../../API/ATOM/atomclassifier/#textnormalize) method.